levyofi/Itzkovitch_el_al_JTB/Codes/Physical framework/README.md

   - time of flight (format DD.MM.YY_HHMM)
   - timezone

   4.1 `create_meteorological_df_NoStation.R:` this script does the same as the above script ("withStation"), and used for cases where online data are accessed instead of mobile station.
+This optoin was not used in our study but we supply the code for users who do not have access to station data.

 ##  Step 2 - Physical model (in julia)
 To run the physical model script, julia environment need to be installed.